bjorn-fischer/gridlock/README.md

 ## Requirements

-Gridlock is implemented in Python 3 and uses the introspection based APIs of GTK+ 3, GDK, Cairo and Wnck.
+Gridlock is implemented in Python 3 and uses the introspection based APIs of GTK+ 3, GDK, Cairo and Wnck, and the native Xlib binding.
 Tested with:
 - Python 3.10.8
 - Gtk-3.24.34
 - Cairo-1.16.0
 - libwnck-43.0
+- xlib-0.31

 ## Motivation